Flag of Alabama: Current flag

+When the bill to adopt the flag was introduced by John W. A. Sanford Jr., it was accompanied by a physical example of the proposed flag referred to in later accounts as "the design submitted" or "the first Alabama state flag—the model".

+A 1924 source reports that this model was made by Sanford's wife.
+The model was later lost, leaving historians to rely on the bill's textual description and related accounts to infer the intended appearance of the flag.
+The same 1924 source asserts that Sanford designed the flag with suggestions from his father, John W. A. Sanford Sr., who died in 1870.
+Thereby implying that aspects of the design may have been conceived decades before the flag's official adoption.

-The legislation that created the state flag did not specify whether the flag should be square or rectangular.
+The legislation that established the state flag on February 16, 1895, did not specify whether the flag should be square or rectangular.
 In 1987, the office of Alabama Attorney General Don Siegelman stated in a letter that the proper shape of the state flag is rectangular, as it had been depicted numerous times in official publications and reproductions.
 Despite this, the flag is still often depicted as being square, even in official publications of the U.S. federal government.
 A widely seen example of the square flag is in the logo of the Alabama Historical Association, which appears on all historical markers erected by the association, making it visible throughout the state.

 More than a decade after its adoption, the flag was described as little known among Alabamians.
 At the time, few U.S. states had their own flags, and the idea of a distinct state flag was still relatively new.
 Before the adoption of the state flag, the United States flag was used for all official occasions following the end of the Civil War.

-The flag of Alabama is very similar to the flag of Florida, which was derived from the Spanish Cross of Burgundy.
-Southern Alabama was originally part of Spanish Florida and subsequently West Florida.
-However, Alabama adopted its flag design in 1895, five years earlier than Florida did.
+The flag of Alabama is similar to the flag of Florida.
+However, Alabama adopted its flag design in 1895, five years earlier than Florida.
+In 1900, Florida revised its state flag by adding a red saltire, making the flag visually similar to Alabama's flag and suggesting a possible connection.
+The leading theories, however, hold that the design instead draws inspiration from either the Confederate Battle Flag or the Cross of Burgundy, which represented Spanish Florida from the 16th to 18th centuries.
+Although one commentator has suggested a direct link to Alabama's flag, there is no clear evidence connecting Alabama's 1895 flag to Florida's red bars in 1900, and no one has provided definitive proof showing why Florida added the red bars to its state flag.

 In 2001, a survey conducted by the North American Vexillological Association ranked Alabama's state flag 29th in design quality of the 72 Canadian provincial, U.S. state and U.S. territorial flags.